 If you are currently selling your property you may have already moved out fo the property and are waiting for a buyer.
 In these situations, you are likely to need this specialist cover.
 With the time it will take to sell the property being unknown, from months to potential over a year, it is important you have a policy that can accommodate this unknown span of time.

 As we’ve outlined above, our dedicated home insurance for vacant properties allows us to offer you extremely competitive premiums for this type of situation.
 Get a quote with us now and you can have your property protected within minutes.

-Understanding what is covered
+Understand what is covered

 We strongly recommend reading the details of the quote we provide you before taking out insurance.
 In some scenarios the insurers we work with will put specific stipulations within the policy to allow them to quote for your specific situation.
-These stipulations do vary and are influenced by a number of factors so reading the policy wording and any exclusions is a must before accepting the terms of insurance.
+These stipulations do vary and are influenced by a number of factors.
+Therefore, reading the policy wording and any exclusions is a must before accepting the terms of insurance.

 Building’s cover as a condition of your mortgage

 You may find that in the terms and condition of your mortgage that cover for the building is a minimal requirement.
 In these situations declaring your property is vacant is vital to understand what you need to do next.